How To Get A Matte Finish On Resin

 ★ ★ ★ ★ ★

-Our experience with using Mod Podge gives us good results.
-Its formula dries clear and provides a consistent matte appearance, giving projects a subdued and non-reflective finish.
+My experience with using Mod Podge gives good results.
+Its formula dries clear and provides a matte appearance, giving projects a subdued and non-reflective finish.

-With its adhesive and sealing properties, Mod Podge is great for creating a matte surface on a wide range of crafts and DIY projects.
+With its adhesive and sealing properties, Mod Podge is great for creating a matte surface on a wide range of crafts and DIY projects like resin jewelry or for adding matte sections to artwork.

 It’s important not to overwork the coating as this can cause cloudiness within the Mod Podge coating.